-Gear specifications7
+Gear specifications8

-Data field name Data field description Reporting SPECIAL EQUIP MENT OR MACHINERY Line setter Indicate Yes if on board No if not sighted.
-MR Many long line vessels will be fitted with equipment or machinery that regulates line setting speed allowing the line to be set at uniform depth.
-Line hauler Indicate Yes if on board No if not sighted.
-MR Most long line vessel will be fitted with equipment or machinery that hauls the line in after it has been set.
-Bait casting Indicate Yes if on board No if not sighted.
-MR machine Most vessels manually deploy branch lines with the bait.
+Data field name Data field description Reporting SPECIAL EQUIPME NT OR MACHINERY Line setter Indicate Yes if on board No if not sighted.
+Many long line vessels will be fitted with equipment or machinery that regulates line setting speed allowing the line to be set at uniform depth.
+MR Line hauler Indicate Yes if on board No if not sighted.
+Most long line vessel will be fitted with equipment or machinery that hauls the line in after it has been set.
+MR Bait casting machine Indicate Yes if on board No if not sighted.
+Most vessels manually deploy branch lines with the bait.
 However there are a number of vessels that use automatic bait casting machines.
-GENERAL GEAL R ATTRIBUTES Mainline material Record the material the mainline is made out of, e.g. kevlar, nylon, nylon multifilament (Table 16).
+MR GENERAL GEAR AT TRIBUTES Mainline material Record the material the mainline is made out of, e.g. kevlar, nylon, nylon multifilament (Table 16).
 MR Mainline length Record the total length of the mainline (i.e. mainline maximum length).
 This information can be obtained from the Captain or Fishing Master.
-MR Note: specify units (preferably 'Kilometres') Mainline diameter Record the diameter of the mainline.
+Note: specify units (preferably 'Kilometres') MR Mainline diameter Record the diameter of the mainline.
 This information can be obtained from the Captain or crew and crosschecked by measuring mainline diameter with callipers.
 Note: specify units (preferably 'millimetres') Branchline configuration number Unique number for a specific branchline specification as detailed based on the fields below.
 MR Branchline material Record the branchline material for each of the four sections where section 1 is that closest to the mainline and section 4 is the leader; note that wire trace may be sheathed by a plastic or nylon coating (Table 16).
 Branchline length Record the length of the branchline for each of the four sections where section 1 is that closest to the mainline and section 4 is the leader.
-MR Note: specify units (preferably 'metres') Branchline diameter Record the diameter of the branchline for each of the four sections where section 1 is that closest to the mainline and section 4 is the leader.
-MR
+Note: specify units (preferably 'metres') MR Branchline diameter Record the diameter of the branchline for each of the four sections where section 1 is that closest to the mainline and section 4 is the leader.
+Note: specify units (preferably 'millimetres') MR Branch line storage Record if the branch lines are coiled up and packed into baskets (BSK), or layered out in tubs (TBS), or coiled up onto reels (RLS).

-$^{^{7}}$ Information designed to capture detailed specifications of the different components of the longline gear used by the vessel.
+8-Information designed to capture detailed specifications of the different components of the longline gear used by the